Written By: Corey Foy

 6: If I switch DEF suppliers do I need to clean out the old fluid?

-When switching DEF it is not necessary to flush your vehicle’s system clean of the old DEF (unless the quality of the fluid is causing issues).
-What is recommended is running that vehicle until the DEF tank is as empty as possible before you replace it with a different brand.
+When switching DEF, it’s not necessary to flush out the old DEF fluid unless there are quality issues.
+However, it’s recommended to run the vehicle until the DEF tank is nearly empty before refilling with a different brand.

 7: Is 49 North Lubricants Diesel Exhaust Fluid API Certified?